monorkin/kappa/README.md

 ## Why kappa?

-Well, if AWS Lambdas are the-bleeding-edge™ enabeling 'serverless' infrastructure then this is a step backwards - back to a server-client infrasturcture.
+Well, if AWS Lambdas are the-bleeding-edge™ enabling 'serverless' infrastructure then this is a step backward - back to a server-client infrastructure.
 The Greek letter preceding lambda (λ) is kappa (κ)...
 Very clever, I know 🤣

 ## License